 - The Average Monthly Payment: Many lenders today rely on periodic payments more frequent than monthly—including weekly or daily payment schedules.
 This metric will tell your what your monthly payment obligation is regardless of the payment frequency.

 - Cents on the Dollar: This metric will tell you how much interest and fees you will pay for every dollar you borrow and is a good way to compare different loan types with different terms.

 - Prepayment Conditions: If your lender charges additional fees should you decide to pay off your loan early or if prepayment will result in any reduction of interest or fees, it will help you decide which loan is the best for your business.

 Don't rely exclusively on any single metric when comparing your business loan options, take the time to ask all the questions you need to know to make sure you have business loan transparency.
 Keep reading to learn more about the SMART Box initiative and these important metrics.

 Although there are more loan options available today than ever before, accessing borrowed capital is still a challenge for many small business owners.
-How do you know which loan, or lender, will best suit your loan purpose?
+How do you know which loan, or lender, will best suit your loan purpose and how do you ensure you have the business loan transparency you need to make an informed decision?
 How do you understand the costs of financing?
 What are the fees?
 What is APR vs. Total Cost of Capital vs. Cents on the Dollar?
 And, what happens if I want to pay my loan off early?

 These are all questions you should be asking yourself, and your lender, before you sign on the dotted line.